nickng9/nickng9/README.md

 - 🌱 I’m currently learning learning Node.js and how to build a custom discord bot
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects and learn more!
-- 🏦 Looking for internship and co-op opportunities!
+- 🏦 Incoming Business Analyst intern at Deloitte, looking for Fall 2021 internships and opportunities!
 - ⚡ Fun fact: I love Formula 1 and exercising

 ### Spotify Playing 🎧